Ultimate Perth to Exmouth Road Trip Itinerary (2025)

-Planning your Road Trip Perth to Exmouth
+The Essentials: Planning your Road Trip Perth to Exmouth

-The distance from Perth to Exmouth is just over 1,200 km long.
-The drive from Perth to Exmouth non-stop takes 13 hours.
+The distance from Perth to Exmouth is just over 1,200 km long, with the non-stop drive taking 13 hours.

-To put it into perspective, the Perth to Exmouth Australia distance is still about 100-200 km longer than Sydney to Brisbane, and about the same distance as Paris to Madrid!
+To put it into perspective, the Perth to Exmouth distance is still about 100-200 km longer than Sydney to Brisbane, and about the same distance as Paris to Madrid!

 Hiring a Car